UWCHR/ice-enforce/README.md

-# ICE ERO-LESA enforcement data
+# ICE immigration enforcement data

 This repository processes and analyzes U.S. Immigration and Customs Enforcement (ICE) data released pursuant to FOIA requests by the University of Washington Center for Human Rights.